mandlamag/neodash/gallery/setup.md

 ## Setting up the gallery back-end

-The NeoDash gallery is powered by a Neo4j Aura Enterprise instance, available at `acb5b6ae.databases.neo4j.io`.
+The LedgerCore gallery is powered by a Neo4j Aura Enterprise instance, available at `acb5b6ae.databases.neo4j.io`.
 A set

 ### Create a read-only user to list dashboards.